Viveks295/bias_audit/README.md

 ## Preview Variations

-Before running a full audit, you can preview a few samples of how a variation affects your essays:
+Before running a full audit, you can preview a few samples of how a variation affects your text:

 ```python
 # Preview a few samples of perturbed essays for the 'spelling' variation